cjungerius/canvas-for-jspsych/README.md

 # Canvas plugins for jsPsych

-Edits of the existing jspsych plugins html-keyboard-response and same-different-html which draw a canvas item and will draw on it using a provided function. based on the great work of [Josh de Leeuw](http://github.com/jodeleeuw)
+Edits of the existing jspsych plugins html-keyboard-response and same-different-html which draw a canvas item and will draw on it using a provided function. based on the great work by [Josh de Leeuw](http://github.com/jodeleeuw)

 ## Installation